How to Ride

 IMPORTANT: When you move forward, you might feel like you are getting pushed off the back of the board, so lean forward to anticipate this reaction.
 There is also a tendency for beginners to lean back when they are going too fast, which leaves them in a less stable position.
 Some beginners find it helpful to put their first hand on the front knee to remind them to lean forward and stay low.
 When you slow down, it can feel like you are getting pushed off the nose of the board, so you can lean back to anticipate this reaction.

-Turn on the board by pressing the power button.
-Then turn on the remote with the power button.
-With one foot on the board and one foot on the ground to prevent the board from riding away, hold the trigger down and slowly roll the wheel forward and back to neutral.
-If the board was shot out from under your foot, you probably rolled the wheel forward too much, try it again.
+d) With one foot on the board and one foot on the ground to prevent the board from riding away, move the wheel forward to accelerate and backwards to brake or go reverse (only the Sport riding mode goes reverse).
+If the board was shot out from under your foot, you probably rolled the wheel too much, try it again.

 Stand on the board, look forward and roll the throttle up very gently.
 You're moving 👌.